 Here’s the only mis-step, and it wasn’t the food itself.
 See, on the night I returned with Henry and Wayne, we wanted to sample through a bunch of different things – so we’d already shared half portions of the three appetizers above – and we were moving on to share a couple of main courses in series.
 So we ordered a portion of the daily special (which turns out to be on the menu all the time, it was just what this particular bartender, a different one from my first visit, decided to push).
 On his own, the bartender decided to order us two full portions to share among the three of us – which meant two things – one, we had enough food that we didn’t end up ordering another main course to share, and two, the cochinillo, or suckling pig, turned out to be a chart topper in the price department – coming in at 170 pesos per plate – so he just upped our tab by a pretty whopping amount there.
 We didn’t know that was the price when it was served and just let the two portions slide – it wasn’t until we got the bill and the sticker shock of our main course running us 340 pesos – that we found out.
 We should have said something, but, we’d already eaten it, and marked it down to being more clear on any future visits (plus, preferring the other bartender).
 That said, excellent suckling pig, really excellent.
 The more plain potatoes with just some garlic and parsley were less interesting than the papas bravas that accompany the rabbit – but, I think you can actually select your choice from the list of accompaniments if you want to.

 On that second visit a couple sitting down the bar from us got this plate of eggs, ham and potatoes and were oohing and aahing over it.
 I thought it would be a great brunch dish from the looks of it, so yesterday, popped over on my own to sample it for lunch.
 The huevos estrellados con jamón de jabugo were, well, hmmm….
 They were tasty.
 But the dish is way too heavy on plain fried potatoes, with just two eggs fried in olive oil and a few slices of this cured ham – and coming in at 94 pesos for the plate.
 I realize jabugo is one of Spain’s most expensive cured hams, but that’s just too much, especially for a plate that’s about 90% potato.
-Cut the amount of potatoes in half, give me three eggs and a few more slices of ham and maybe… but honestly at that price I probably wouldn’t order that plate again.
-Again, tasty, just not worth it.
+Cut the amount of potatoes in half, give me three eggs and a few more slices of ham and maybe… but at that price, while tasty, rather expensive.

 So, overall.
 Well, hell, I’ve been back three times in a week or so – Highly recommended – and expect to find me there on many an evening with a plate of one or another tapa and a glass or two of hard cider from the tap (another big plus – icy cold and delicious).